EricSimonetti/ElenaTempleAutoSplitter/README.md

 -right click livesplit, go to open splits, from file, and choose the splits you downloded for the run you want

 -right click livesplit, go to edit layout, click the plus button, go to control, and then click scriptable autosplitter.
-Then select "ElenaTemple.asl" from whereever you saved it to.
+Then select "ElenaTemple.asl" from where ever you saved it to.

 -Uncheck all runs except the run you are doing